titustesche/synthia-framework/README.md

 ## Before we begin
 This application is in the earliest of its stages.
 I have worked on this for a long time, and a lot has happened since I started.
-But this project is light-years away from being finished, and with the current rate of change in the (OpenSource) AI Industry, it will be in this state for a long time.
+But this project is still light-years away from being finished, and with the current rate of change in the (OpenSource) AI Industry, it will be in this state for a long time.

 This is the first (kind of) working prototype of this project.